 bioLytical was invited by the Clinton Health Access Initiative (CHAI) and the Kenya Pharmaceutical Association (KPA) to introduce the INSTI HIV Self Test to 350 pharmacy representatives in Nairobi and Mombasa, Kenya.
 CHAI has been coordinating an innovative HIV self-testing initiative aimed at bringing low cost HIV self-tests into pharmacies in Kenya.
 The INSTI HIV Self Test was the only blood-based self-test invited to participate due to its unique features and performance characteristics.

-Rick Galli, bioLytical’s Chief Technical Officer travelled to Kenya to meet with delegates of KPA in advance of this program launch.
-“Kenya is leading the way in bringing HIV self-testing into sub-Saharan Africa through the private sector” said Galli. “bioLytical is excited to lead in this ground-breaking initiative that will demonstrate how a low cost, accessible HIV self-testing program can be effective and empowering for individuals to take control of their health”.
+A bioLytical team member travelled to Kenya to meet with delegates of KPA in advance of this program launch.
+“Kenya is leading the way in bringing HIV self-testing into sub-Saharan Africa through the private sector” they said. “bioLytical is excited to lead in this ground-breaking initiative that will demonstrate how a low cost, accessible HIV self-testing program can be effective and empowering for individuals to take control of their health”.

 With a network of over 7,000 regulated pharmacies throughout Kenya, this new initiative will allow access to HIV testing that is affordable to most Kenyans across the country, through local pharmacies, which are a vital link in the healthcare network.